Forest of Dean District: History

 The new district was named Forest of Dean after the ancient woodland which covers much of the district.

+Under current local government reorganisation plans, the council will be abolished from 2028, with a single council for all of the current Gloucestershire County Council area.

 Governance

 Forest of Dean District Council provides district-level services.
 County-level services are provided by Gloucestershire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 Since the 2023 election the council has been run by a Green minority administration with support from Labour on a confidence and supply basis.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: